-Here are a few guidelines to get you started (but don't be afraid to open half-finished PRs and ask questions if something is unclear!):
+This document is mainly to help you to get started by codifying tribal knowledge and expectations and make it more accessible to everyone.
+But don't be afraid to open half-finished PRs and ask questions if something is unclear!